stratapp-ai/stratapp-ai.github.io/index.md

     working
 seo_title: "#stratapp | strategy execution software for every employee"
 seo_description: Seamlessly execute strategy and day to day work in one place.
-Strategy and business planning software for all roles, levels and generations
+Strategy and business planning software for all roles, levels and generations.
 redirect_from:
 - "/events/"
 - "/tutorials/"